fgpv-vpgf/fgpv-vpgf/docs/developer/panels.md

 ### Closing & destroying

 You can close a panel with `myPanel.close();`.
-Once a panel is closed it is destroyed - meaning it cannot be opened again.
-This is done to maximize the performance for RAMP when panels are no longer in use.
-You can disable this by passing `false` as the first parameter to the close method: `myPanel.close(false);`.
-You can also disable this by setting `myPanel.keepAlive = true`.
+If you don't plan on re-opening the panel, you should also call `myPanel.destroy();` which removes the panel from the dom, the panel list, and helps keep the ramp viewer performant.
+Once a panel is destroyed it cannot be opened again.

 ## Watch